nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * You must provide at least one field to search.<br>
   e.g. entering just `find` or `find cond/any` alone is not a valid command.
 You need to include the fields you wish to search for.

-* You must provide at least one keyword to search a field.<br>
+* You must provide at least one keyword to search for.<br>
   e.g. entering just `find n/ ` alone is not a valid command as the keyword is empty.

 * Tags must only have one keyword.<br>
   e.g. `find t/zoom math` is invalid.
-To search multiple tags, you can do `find t/zoom t/math`.
+To search by multiple tags, you can do `find t/zoom t/math`.

 * The search is case-insensitive.<br>
   e.g. keyword `hans` will match `Hans`.